datajav/Doc-Class-for-Administrative-Workflows/README.md

 #🧾 Document Classification for Administrative Workflow Automation

-Automates the classification of incoming administrative documents — such as invoices, resumes, contracts, and support tickets — into predefined categories (e.g., Finance, HR, Legal, Support).
-This streamlines document routing, reduces manual sorting, and improves operational efficiency across departments.
+The goal of this project is to implement a NLP based system which provides classification based on different types of documents, such as invoices, resumes, contracts and support tickets, into different categories/departments such as Finance, HR, Legal, Support, Ops and Sales

----

 ## 📌 Project Goals

 - ✅ Build a robust NLP model to classify unstructured documents
 - ✅ Implement an end-to-end MLOps pipeline for training, deployment, and monitoring
-- ✅ Enable real-time classification via API and dashboard
-- ✅ Support both cloud and on-premise deployment strategies

 ---